Gerard Pappa: The breaking point for Pappa

 Pappa was washing his car on a street in Bensonhurst when his close friend and fellow Ramper James Emma was gunned down by contract killers from the Colombo crime family sent on orders by Colombo crime family capo Dominick Scialo.
 The gunmen then turned their guns on Gerard.
 At that exact moment, a car was passing and Pappa dove in through an open window.
 The driver of the car was so overcome with fear that he did not notice Gerard in the backseat and sped off.
 The murder of James Emma was considered the breaking point for Gerard.
 He was taken down to the precinct as a witness to the shooting of Emma.
 Gravano was later shown papers revealing that his friend had filed paperwork for a protection order with the New York City Police Department.
 Sammy was outraged at his friend's act of perceived betrayal.
 Gravano stated, "Our relationship and friendship and everything died from that point on."
 He became the subject of many sitdowns between the Gambino crime family and Colombo crime family for his wanton acts of senseless violence that he displayed but was always given a "pass" and allowed to live because of his efficiency as a contract killer.

 Gangland slaying

-In July 1980 Pappa was shot to death in the Villa Sixty-Six Restaurant on Fourteenth Avenue and 66th Street in Brooklyn by a Colombo hit squad, revenge for Pappa murdering Colombo crime family caporegime Thomas "Shorty" Spero, the uncle of Angelo Sepe.
+In July 1980 Pappa was shotgunned to death in the Villa Sixty-Six Restaurant on Fourteenth Avenue and 66th Street in Brooklyn by a Genovese hit squad, revenge for Pappa murdering Colombo crime family caporegime Thomas "Shorty" Spero, the uncle of Angelo Sepe.
 He was murdered by Dominick Cataldo and his nephews Nicholas and Joseph Cataldo Jr., the sons of Colombo crime family mafioso Joseph Cataldo.
 They were hiding in the luncheonette's rear kitchen when he arrived.
 They approached him from behind and shot him in the head with a sawed-off shotgun.
 He was killed instantly.
 Genovese crime family boss Vincent Gigante was suspected of ordering Pappa's murder, but was acquitted of his alleged involvement in the murder in 1997.